Renting a home

 To avoid any dispute, it is in the tenant's interests that the contract specifically states that the premises will serve as his main residence

 The contract is ratified when both the tenant and the lessor sign it.

 The lessor must provide two annexes to the lease contract:

 - the minimum conditions which any property leased as a main residence must meet in order to comply with the "elementary requirements for safety, health and habitability";

 - an explanation of a number of important aspects of the law on domestic leases (this annex will vary depending on the region in which you live).

-Since 1 January 2007, the lessor has been obliged to register a written lease contract.
+The lessor is obliged to register a written lease contract.
 He must present the contract to the registration office in the place where the property is situated.
 On registration, the lease contract is given a "fixed date" and becomes binding on third parties.
 From this fixed date, the tenant is legally protected against eviction by the new owner if the leased premises are sold.